 (4) Calculate the nutrition for your drink

 After customizing your drink options, the next step is to calculate its nutrition information:

 - United States: You can find nutrition information online using their drink explorer.
 Refine your search using the filter options on the left hand side to select or deselect different types of drinks.
 A table will be populated on the right hand side, and it’ll include full nutrition information.
 You’ll also have options to select drink size, milk type, and with or without whipped cream.
 The downside is that this only covers some substitutions and may not include your exact drink.

 - United Kingdom: Check out their nutrition page, and scroll down to the section called Beverage Nutritional Information.
 There are links to download PDFs of beverage nutrition information as well as beverage ingredients.

 Remember that you should be looking at net carbs not total carbs.
-To calculate net carbs, take the total carbs and subtract fiber.
+To calculate net carbs, take the total carbs and subtract fiber and sugar alcohols.
 For example, a drink with 5g total carbs and 1g fiber means that it has 4g net carbs.